legumeinfo/pandagma/README.md

 (e.g. `export PATH=$PATH:~/src/pandagma/scripts` ... if that is where you have them).

-Also, these dependencies are required: bioperl, mmseqs, dagchainer, mcl, and vsearch.
+Also, these dependencies are required: bioperl, mmseqs, dagchainer, and mcl.
 These need to be installed and available in the script's environment.

 Installing the dependencies is up to you.
 They can be installed via a suitable package manager.